I am trans, intersex or gender-diverse: can I come to M Clinic for my testing?

 • Sexual Health Clinics

-If you have STI symptoms and would like to come to the M Clinic for a consultation, please call to book an appointment at a time when a doctor is working.
+If you have STI symptoms and would like to come to the M Clinic for a consultation, please call to book an appointment.

 GP & Sexual Health Clinics